When Can Employees Be Liable for Mistakes Made at Work? (2020 Update)

 Liability for the mistakes of employees

 In the workplace, employers are normally liable for the actions and mistakes of their employees.
 Employers subsequently need to ensure that they train their employees properly and provide guidance.
 This is known as vicarious liability.
-However, in some cases both the employee and employer can be liable.
+For example, if an employee at your local grocery store spills something without cleaning it up and you slip over, the store would be legally liable.
+However, in some cases both the employee and employer can be legally responsible.
 This can happen if the employer can prove they took all reasonable steps to prevent the conduct of the employee.
 Further, joint liability can arise in cases involving bullying, harassment, discrimination and negligence.
 Similarly, negligence cases usually involve joint liability.
 An exception to this is if the employee displayed serious or wilful misconduct.

 Personal liability can also arise in cases of negligence on the part of the employee, especially if that employee is a professional.
 Cases which hold employees personally liable often involve employee misconduct (such as giving improper advice, or deceptive or misleading information), if the misconduct leads to damages to a party.
 Personal liability may also arise in regards to obtaining confidential information and intellectual property without the consent of the employer.
 Both of these examples would ordinarily also involve a breach of the employment contract.